oacore/content/pages/ref-audit.md

 repository by default.
 To check its operation there are freely available [validators](http://validator.oaipmh.com/) that ensure the correct response of the endpoint.
-However, the validator does not fully ensure that the data from the repository could be harvested without issues, which could be a potential problem, especially for larger repositories.
-Any repository can register freely for the [CORE Repository Dashboard](~services/repository-dashboard/) account which enables the repository to check its harvesting status.
+However, the validator does not fully ensure that the data from the repository could be indexed without issues, which could be a potential problem, especially for larger repositories.
+Any repository can register freely for the [CORE Repository Dashboard](~services/repository-dashboard/) account which enables the repository to check its indexing status.

 Below is an example of a RIOXX record with all recommended fields populated: